tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/windows-labs.md

 If your printer is detected, proceed to install the drivers.
 As I mentioned at the beginning of this Itechguide, Windows 10 may not have a driver for your printer.
 In that instance, you have to manually download the driver.
 However, if your printer is NOT automatically detected, use the steps below to install your printer.

-You are Done

-However If not then following the remaining steps should help
+However if that does not work then following the remaining steps should help

 Click The printer that I want isn’t listed.
 The Find a printer by other options screen will open.